fdessbesell/cursor-image-lite/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed: Custom cursor no longer appears on mobile and tablet devices (touch-enabled devices).
+* Improved: Added notice in settings page clarifying that custom cursors are only applied to the website frontend, not the WordPress admin panel.

 = 1.0.2 =
 * Improved: Support notice now has two action buttons - "Never show again" (dismisses permanently) and "Remind me in 2 days" (defer reminder).
 * Fixed: Support notice now respects the defer option and reappears correctly after 2 days instead of persisting indefinitely.